-Accommodation Administration Guidelines Word Prediction External Before Testing: Device on the ELA/Literacy Assessment Student's accommodation will list "Word Prediction."
-Materials: A license for Co:Writer or Read&Write extensions or an external Word Prediction Device.
+Accommodation Administration Guidelines Word Prediction External Device on the ELA/Literacy Assessment Student's accommodation will list "Word Prediction" in Pearson Access.
+Materials: External Word Prediction Device.
 Note: If a student is using an allowable 3rd party external Assistive Technology that provides Word Prediction functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
-This includes Co:Writer and Read&Write extensions.
 Assistive technology should be tested prior to testing.
 If the specific device will not interact with TestNav, a secondary testing device to run the external device software will be needed.
 Some external word prediction software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
-Reference the Assistive Technology Guidelines available on the BIE portal.
-During Testing: The student uses the Co:Writer or Read&Write for TestNav extensions or an external word prediction device that provides a bank of frequently- or recently-used words on-screen after the student enters the first few letters of a word.
+Reference the Assistive Technology Guidelines available on the BIE During Testing: The student uses an external word prediction device that provides a bank of frequently- or recently-used words on-screen after the student enters the first few letters of a word.
 The student must be familiar with the use of the external device prior to assessment administration.
 The device may not connect to the internet or save information.
 Student responses generated using the External Word Prediction Device software must be transcribed verbatim by a Test Administrator into TestNav.
 Only transcribed responses submitted in TestNav will be scored.
 Note: If the student is writing his/her responses directly into TestNav through the external software for word prediction, then transcribing is not necessary.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
 Test Administrators are responsible for collecting all nonscorable student work created using external word prediction device software.
 Test-related content must be deleted from all devices.
 Nonscorable student work must be securely shredded.
 Important Guidelines for identifying students to receive this accommodation: IEP teams and Section 504 Plan Coordinators should carefully review the following guidelines before identifying a student to receive this accommodation.
 In making decisions whether to provide the student with this accommodation, IEP teams and Section 504 Plan Coordinators are instructed to consider whether the student has:

-Accommodation Administration Guidelines A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
-Before listing the accommodation in the student's IEP/Section 504 plan, teams/coordinators are instructed to consider whether: The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; The student routinely uses a word-prediction device or software during classroom writing assignments; and The student receives intensive instruction and for the student receives intensive instruction and for the student receives in the student receives and for the student receives in the student receives an actual receiver receives in the student receives a student receiver receiver receives a student receiver r The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/Section 504 Plan Coordinator.
+Accommodation Administration Guidelines A physical disability that severely limits or prevents the student from writing or keyboarding responses; OR A disability that severely limits or prevents the student from recalling, processing, and expressing written language, even after varied and repeated attempts to teach the student to do so.
+Before listing the accommodation in the student's IEP/Section 504 plan, teams/coordinators are instructed to consider whether: The student's inability to express in writing is documented in evaluation summaries from locally administered diagnostic assessments; The student routinely uses a word-prediction device or software during classroom writing assignments; and The student receives ongoing, intensive instruction, and/or intervention in language processing and writing, as deemed appropriate by the IEP team/Section 504 Plan Coordinator.